kbenoit/examboard/README.md

 Program file
 ------------
 This is the file [MSc_exam_board.do](https://github.com/kbenoit/examboard/blob/master/MSc_exam_board.do) which is written in Stata 11.
 You will need to modify this file to make it work for your own exam board.
+Modifications are clearly indicated in the code comments and especially where it states "LOCAL RULES".

 Input data
 ----------